margotlechene-univ/analyses_data_thesis_M2-/README.md

 mixtools.R
 Independent validation of age class separation by Gaussian mixture modelling (normalmixEM, k = 2 components, package mixtools).
 Fitted separately for each year on fork length distributions.
 Provides accuracy and AUC metrics to assess the robustness of the bimodal age separation.

+Data availability
+Raw data are the property of INRAE DECOD + U3E and are not publicly available.
+Analyses are based on:
+Autumn electrofishing surveys at La Roche (1988–2025) PIT tag individual monitoring data (2015–2025) Environmental data from the La Roche hydrometric station Adult abundance time series on the Oir catchment (Servanty & Prévost, 2016)